marblejs/marble/README.md

 ## <a name="examples"></a> Examples

-To view the example project, visit the [example](https://github.com/marblejs/example) repository.
+To view example projects, reach out the [@integration](https://github.com/marblejs/marble/tree/master/packages/%40integration) package available in the main repository.

 ## License